 Taking your guitar to a professional and getting your guitar’s action lowered will make your guitar much more playable.
 Ideally, fretting notes should feel effortless for you.

 A guitar tech will also be able to adjust your guitar so that the tension is correct for your preferred strings and tuning, as well as make sure your guitar is intonated correctly and stays in tune.
-These are all important for having a positive experience when learning how to play the guitar or bass.
+These are all important for a positive experience when learning to play the guitar or bass.

 4. Learn To Play With A Lighter Touch

 One of the best things you can do for yourself regarding your technique is to learn to stop applying excessive pressure when fretting notes and instead play with relaxation and use just enough to articulate them.

 Playing with a lighter touch will not only be important in reducing strain and preventing injuries, but it will also help you become a better player in terms of your ability to perform.